wagiminator/AVR-Development-Boards/ATmega4808_DevBoard/readme.md

    - Reset pin: "Reset"
    - Bootloader: "Optiboot (UART0 default pins)"
    - Programmer: "jtag2updi(megaTinyCore)"
 - Connect the UPDI programmer to the UPDI header on the development board.
-You can find such programmers in my projects or you can use an [Arduino Uno as a UPDI programmer](https://github.com/SpenceKonde/megaTinyCore/blob/master/MakeUPDIProgrammer.md)
+You can find such programmers in my [projects](https://github.com/wagiminator/AVR-Programmer) or you can use an [Arduino Uno as a UPDI programmer](https://github.com/SpenceKonde/megaTinyCore/blob/master/MakeUPDIProgrammer.md)
 - Go to "Tools" -> "Burn Bootloader"
 - Disconnect the UPDI programmer and connect the development board via USB to your computer
-- Open one of the attached example sketches and click the "Upload" button
+- Open one of the [example sketches](https://github.com/wagiminator/AVR-Development-Boards/blob/master/ATmega4808_DevBoard/ATmega4808_DevBoard_firmware.zip) and click the "Upload" button

 ![IMG_20201122_081520_x.jpg](https://image.easyeda.com/pullimage/jHPM6GLFS4yb8MbdF48letGdqqN7pdmElsiTVPeI.jpeg)
 ![IMG_20201122_081532_x.jpg](https://image.easyeda.com/pullimage/x5FqI2qEoBpFqv6xOdfeim12Fc5r4ZIUS1q72vov.jpeg)